-Demonstrate knowledge and understanding of the techniques for conflict avoidance, conflict management and dispute resolution procedures including for example adjudication and arbitration, appropriate to your APC pathway.
+Demonstrate knowledge and understanding of the techniques for conflict avoidance, conflict management and dispute resolution procedures including for example adjudication and arbitration, appropriate to your pathway.

-A basic knowledge and understanding of some of the following, as most appropriate to your market sector/areas of specialism:

-- · Common causes of disputes - The contribution of some of the following to dispute avoidance: - Risk management its basic principles and techniques - Early warning systems - Partnering techniques - Clear and robust client briefings - Theories of negotiation and the role of effective communication and negotiation - The primary features, advantages and disadvantages of a range of dispute resolution procedures and their surrounding statutory and/or non-statutory legal/judicial context (eg how forms of contract deal with dispute resolution, and the scope of such clauses):
+- A basic knowledge and understanding of common causes of disputes appropriate to your market sector/areas of specialism - Theories of negotiation and the role of effective communication and negotiation - The primary features, advantages and disadvantages of a range of dispute resolution procedures and their surrounding statutory and/or nonstatutory legal/judicial context (e.g. how forms of contract deal with dispute resolution, and the scope of such clauses): - Mediation - Independent expert determinationArbitration - Understanding of the main statute, rules and regulations relating to dispute resolution appropriate to your market sector/areas of specialism continued next page>